 Since gum disease is one of the leading causes of tooth loss in adults, regular dental checkups and cleanings, brushing and flossing are vital to keeping as many teeth as you can.
 Keeping your teeth means better chewing function and ultimately, better health.

 - To Detect Dental Problems Early

-Your dentist and hygienist will be able to detect any early signs of problems with your teeth or gums.
+Dr. Mandera and our hygienists will be able to detect any early signs of problems with your teeth or gums.
 Early detection of cavities, broken fillings and gum disease are easily treatable.
 If these problems go untreated, root canals, gum surgery and removal of teeth could become the only treatment options available.

 - To Prevent or Detect Oral Cancer

 According to The Oral Cancer Foundation, someone dies from oral cancer every hour of every day in the United States alone.
-When you have your dental cleaning, your dentist is also screening you for oral cancer, which is highly curable if diagnosed early.
+When you have your dental cleaning, your dentist can also screen you for oral cancer, which is highly curable if diagnosed early.